-In Years 10 and 11 students will specialise and focus on specific advanced processing techniques in either Resistant Materials (timber) or Textiles.
+In Years 10 and 11 students will specialise and focus on specific advanced processing techniques in particular focusing on timber manufacture and the use of computer aided design (CAD)/computer aided manufacturing (CAM).

 We have excellent facilities available for students to work in, including fully equipped textiles design and woodwork rooms.
 Many different learning styles are used in lessons including group work, presentations, disassembly tasks and research projects.